-This is Rudy Giuliani, and this is the Rudy Giuliani show.
+This is Rudy Giuliani and this is the Rudy Giuliani show.

-And we tonight are, of course, rather anxiously awaiting tomorrow's summit meeting, the first one of President Trump in his second term meeting with Vladimir Putin at a very critical time,
+And we tonight are, of course, rather anxiously awaiting tomorrow's summit meeting, the first one of President Trump in his second term meeting with Vladimir Putin at a very critical time.

 And that will tell a lot about whether there are any future meetings, how much further it goes, how long it takes, and then what action he takes afterwards.

-I don't know that we're going to know that until the meeting is over, unless he does a Ronald Reagan and walks out of the meeting, which worked really well for President Reagan, didn't it?
+I don't know that we're going to know that until the meeting is over, unless he does it Ronald Reagan and walks out of the meeting, which worked really well for President Reagan, didn't it?

-Looked like a terrible defeat at the time, and it turned out to be probably one of his best and greatest victories.
+And it turned out to be probably one of his best and greatest victories.

-It was a key part of liberating Eastern Europe.
+part of liberating Eastern Europe.

 It changed the dynamic completely between the two of them.